ProGraphics/prostyle.io/_posts/gallery/2015-08-22-page-stacks.md

 layout: post-animation
 title: "Page Stacks"
 category: gallery
-desc: "Animate through stacks of pages with different layouts."
+desc: "Stacks of pages with different layouts are animated in and out of focus."
 extensions:
  - name: "flow.stack"
 tags: